farazahmadi/academic-hugo/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: MSc in Computational Science and Engineering (CSE in Business)
+  - course: M.Sc. in Computational Science and Engineering (CSE in Business)
     institution: McMaster University
     year: 2021
-  - course: BSc in Electrical Engineering
+  - course: B.Eng. in Electrical Engineering - Bio electric
     institution: Sharif University of Technology
     year: 2019